-You will have three short reports as a member of a collaborative team.
-You will have one substantial, solo report that serves as a written record of the individual presentation.
+You will have four reports, three short reports as a team-member and one substantial solo report that serves as a written record of the individual presentation.
 The instructor will post style guides suitable for academic report writing and oral report guidelines on Blackboard (Bb) with the instructions for each assignment.
+The individual solo presentation/report is worth sixty points while the combined short reports are worth forty-five points.